 Some things to consider when doing this project:

 PREP: If you have a shopvac or vacumm and that “broom” attachment…go over the brick facade to remove any little spider webs or dust.
 This is not super critical, but if you are OCD like me….do this.

 - Use a drop cloth.
 If painting over a porous surface, like wood, or concrete – it is better to safe than sorry.

 - I would suggest not painting your fireplace brick if you literally – just lit a fire. : ) Do it when it is at room temperature.

-- If going for a translucent appearance- pour a small portion of paint in to a separate container and add about 25% water to it.
-So…if you have a cup of paint…that would be a 1/4 cup of water. : ) Don’t thin all your paint!!!
+If going for a translucent appearance- pour a small portion of paint in to a separate container and add about 25% water to it.
+So…if you have 1 cup of paint…that would be a 1/4 cup of water. : ) Don’t thin all your paint from the get go!!!
+You do not know yet how much water is needed for the effect you are trying to achieve.
+So, start by mixing a little amount and ONLY paint one brick initially so if you don’t like it- you are not as committed then if you start right in the middle of the brick facade.
 And be careful NOT to add too much water.

 - Remember – you can always apply another coat of the “wash” to make the white pigment heavier.

 - If you used a “white” to do a wash, experiment with painting some random bricks in more of a solid topaque coverage to give dimension.
 Or consider painting some random bricks using a different color, like Paris Grey Chalk Paint®.
 You could even use the Paris Grey to cut in the mortar joints …if you have the patience.

 We have never top coated the paint over the brick.
 It is not necessary at all!

 With that said….goodbye dated red/orange brick…..Hello fresh and Current!
 Look what Linda Crawford did with a little Old White Chalk Paint®️ by Annie Sloan that was thinned with a little water.
 No top coat needed at all!